Why Trump's Fast Food Choice Was Better Than a Local Restaurant

 Just look at that happened with Taylor Gourmet.
 After owner Casey Patten attended a small business roundtable at the White House, the hoagie chain faced massive backlash.
 Never mind that Patten had also met with Obama or emphasized the business’s non-partisanship with a “Less Politics, More Hoagies” campaign.
 As one insider told Washingtonian, sales dropped 40 percent the next day, and the meeting contributed to Taylor’s ultimate demise.
 Whether that’s an exaggeration or not, there’s no doubt the brush with Trump created a PR nightmare.

 Sadly, it’s a lose-lose situation.
 So if the president wants to indulge in a pile of Whoppers?
-Let’s hope he like them enough to reorder them the next time.
+Let’s hope he likes them enough to reorder them the next time.